On the Integral Part of A-Motivic Cohomology

 In particular, the module $\Ext^{1,\text{reg}}_{\text{good}}(\mathbbm{1}_{\fp},\underline{M}_{\fp})_{\ell}$ does not depend on $\ell$. \end{Conjecture*}

-We conclude this text by solving some particular cases of the above conjecture (Subsection \ref{subsec:regulated-good-reduction}).
-The general case, however, remains open. \\
+We conclude this text by solving particular instances of the above conjecture (Subsection \ref{subsec:regulated-good-reduction}).
+The general case, however, remains open.

-While $\Ext^{1,\text{reg}}_{\cO_F}(\mathbbm{1},\underline{M})$ is still not finitely generated over $A$ in general, a version of Conjecture \ref{item:conjectureC5} involving the infinite places holds.
-This will be the subject of another work.

-\paragraph{Acknowledgment:} This text consists of the - revised - first half of the author's PhD thesis.
-To that extent, I wish to reiterate my profound gratitude to Professors Gebhard B\"ockle and Urs Hartl, and my advisor Professor Federico Pellarin.
-I am also grateful to Max Planck Institute for Mathematics in Bonn for its hospitality and financial support.
+\paragraph{Acknowledgments:} The main results presented in this text were obtained during the author's PhD thesis.
+I would like to express my profound gratitude to Professors Gebhard Böckle and Urs Hartl, as well as my advisor, Professor Federico Pellarin.
+I am greatly indebted to the anonymous referee for their advice and suggestions, which significantly contributed to improving the quality of this document.
+Among the suggestions made by the referee, I am especially grateful for their assistance in completing the original proof of Theorem \ref{thm:true-for-carlitz} and resolving the above conjecture for positive Carlitz twists $\underline{A}(n)$.
+Our initial argument only applied to cases where $n$ was a power of the characteristic of $\bF$.
+Parts of this text were revised during my time at the Max Planck Institute for Mathematics in Bonn, and I am thankful for their hospitality and financial support.